Felicia Montealegre: Personal life and death

 Montealegre met composer-conductor Leonard Bernstein in 1946 at a party given by Claudio Arrau.
 After their first engagement to be married was broken off, she had a relationship with actor Richard Hart until his death on January 2, 1951.
-She and Bernstein married on September 9, 1951, and had three children: Jamie, Alexander, and Nina.
+Bernstein and she married on September 9, 1951, and had three children: Jamie, Alexander, and Nina.

 The Bernsteins regularly hosted parties and welcomed friends into their home.
 Family friend and photographer John Gruen remarked, "There was always food, generosity and merriment, word games and puzzles ...
 It gave our lives a panache in those years."
 Montealegre maintained close friendships with many artists and intellectuals, including Marc Blitzstein, Lillian Hellman, Jennie Tourel, Richard Avedon, Martha Gellhorn, Stephen Sondheim, Cynthia O'Neal, and Michael "Mendy" Wager, with whom she kept regular correspondence.

-Montealegre was a fashion icon who often gave the first showing of new designer looks at public events.
-By making the New York Philharmonic season opener concerts a fashionable event, her appearances inspired new audiences to engage with classical music.
+Montealegre was a fashion icon, who often gave the first showing of new designer looks at public events.
+By making the New York Philharmonic season-opening concerts a fashionable event, her appearances inspired new audiences to engage with classical music.
 In a 1958 interview with The New York Times, she said, "Fads can become serious.
 Some people may attend to show off their mink, find they enjoy the music and become devoted to the Philharmonic."
 Her wardrobe was reported in the press, and she was noted for her impeccable taste.
 Montealegre designed the interiors of each of the Bernsteins' family homes, along with professional decorator and friend Gail Jacobs.

 Montealegre was hailed by the Guild of Professional Beauticians as one of "The Ten Best Coiffured Women of 1964" along with well-known female contemporaries such as Eileen Ford, Anne Klein, and Debbie Reynolds.
 She also cut hair for her friends and family.
 When she met pianist Glenn Gould for the first time, she immediately decided he needed a haircut.
 Bernstein recalled, "Before I knew it, Felicia—before 'Have a drink' or anything —had him in the bathroom, washed his hair and cut it, and he emerged from the bathroom looking like an angel."

 In her spare time, Montealegre took up painting and studied with postwar artists Daniel Schwartz and Jane Wilson, wife of John Gruen.

-Montealegre died of breast cancer which had metastasized to her lungs in East Hampton, New York, on June 16, 1978, at the age of 56.
+Montealegre died of breast cancer that had metastasized to her lungs in East Hampton, New York, on June 16, 1978, at the age of 56.